 The figure is not explained in detail, but the IEA does discuss the decline in existing fields, concluding that it ranges from 5% to 11% per year.
 Starting at 75 Mb/d in 2003 and ending with 15 Mb/d in 2030 is equivalent to a decline rate of close to 6%, which we can certainly accept.

 Table 3.3 gives remaining reserves and reserve growth.
 Around 650 Gb will be consumed from 1996 to 2030, which sounds plausible, leaving the balance for the period following 2030.
-It implies that “Development of existing reserves” and “Enhanced oil recoveries” will have to come from the reserve growth listed in Table 3.3.
+It implies that Development of existing reserves and Enhanced oil recoveries will have to come from the reserve growth listed in Table 3.3.
 But this means that Reserve Growth will have to rise to levels similar to-days production, which seems singularly implausible.

 Production by region

 Subtracting FSU from Non-OPEC and we obtain a value for what we may term the rest of the world, ROW.
-Werner Zittel, member of ASPO, has studied it in detail .
+Werner Zittel, the member of ASPO, has studied it in detail .
 In figure 17 illustrates how production from individual countries adds up.
-Around 70% of ROW production, 25 Mb/d, comes from countries that have already passed their peak of production, and are accordingly set to decline at 4% to 5% per year to 2030, when they will be able to produce around 8 Mb/d.
+Around 70% of ROW production, 25 Mb/d, comes from countries that have already passed their peak of production and are accordingly set to decline at 4% to 5% per year to 2030 when they will be able to produce around 8 Mb/d.
 The other group with a production of 10 Mb/d can at best have a 1% decline per year to 2030, giving production of 8 Mb/d.
-Adding these numbers gives 16 Mb/d for the rest of the world, compared with the Outlook’s 27.5 Mb/d (43.4 Mb/d minus 15.9 Mb/d).
+Adding these numbers gives 16 Mb/d for the rest of the world, compared with the Outlooks 27.5 Mb/d (43.4 Mb/d minus 15.9 Mb/d).
 It is evident that the Outlook forecasts are clearly unrealistically high.

 The Outlook does include a Low Resource Case, which advances peak to 2015.
 It goes on to add what it terms a High Price Scenario, which advances the date of peak to close to the present day, confirming the ASPO assessment, reproduced in Figure 20.

-This article opened with a quote from the New York Times, and it is fitting to end with a quote from an article from Daily Telegraph on October 31 by Liam Halligan, “The West is deluded to rely on Saudi oil” .
-In the article you find an interview with Al-Husseini, who was head of exploration and production at Aramco until March this year.
-Aramco is the state owned oil company that accounts for 97 per cent of Saudi’s crude production.
+This article opened with a quote from the New York Times, and it is fitting to end with a quote from an article from Daily Telegraph on October 31 by Liam Halligan, The West is deluded to rely on Saudi oil .
+In the article, you find an interview with Al-Husseini, who was head of exploration and production at Aramco until March this year.
+Aramco is the state-owned oil company that accounts for 97% of Saudis crude production.

-What does Al-Husseini says about the estimates from EIA, the US Energy Information Administration, of future Saudi production?
+What does Al-Husseini say about the estimates from EIA, the US Energy Information Administration, of future Saudi production?
 “These are US numbers, not ours,” he says.
 “The American production outlook is much too high.”

 Where is EIA going wrong?
-“The IEA focuses only on demand (in this article called political agenda).
-That is why they overestimate not only future Middle East supplies, but non-OPEC (in this article discussed as the rest of the world) and Russian supplies too”.
+The IEA focuses only on demand (in this article called political agenda).
+That is why they overestimate not only future Middle East supplies but non-OPEC and Russian supplies too.

-This is defiantly a support for the analysis presented in this article.
+It is defiantly a support for the analysis presented in this article.

 .
 World Energy Outlook 2004, IEA Publications, ISBN 92-64-1081-73-2004

 .
 Oil Demands Can Be Met, but at a High Price.
-New York Times October 27, 2004:
+New York Times October 27, 2004

 .
 International Energy Outlook 2004, Guy Caruso, Thirty-First Annual International Energy Conference, Boulder, Colorado, April 19, 2004.

-. … Kjell Aleklett and Colin Campbell,
+.
+Kjell Aleklett and Colin Campbell,

 .
 Work in progress, Uppsala Hydrocarbon Depletion Study Group, Uppsala University.

 .
-Jean Laherrere, privat comunications
+Jean Laherrere, private communications

 .
 Werner Zittel

 .
-Colin Campbell, www.peakoil.net
+Colin Campbell

 .
 The Lamp

 .
-Daily Telegraph on October 31 by Liam Halligan, “The West is deluded to rely on Saudi oil”.
+Daily Telegraph on October 31 by Liam Halligan, The West is deluded to rely on Saudi oil.